An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation: Introduction and motivation

 The remainder of the paper is organised as follows.
-In Section~\ref{Sec:ProblemStatement}, we introduce the nonlinear least-squares problem, and the associated linear least-squares subproblems.
-The latter can be solved using methods based on either the normal equations or an augmented system formulation; this is discussed in Section~\ref{Sec:SolveLinearizedProb}.
-Section~\ref{sec:primaldual} presents the generalized normal equations that arise in VarDA, and introduces both the primal and the dual formulations.
+In Section~\ref{Sec:ProblemStatement}, we introduce the nonlinear least-squares problem, and the associated linear least-squares subproblems (\ref{Eq:General_form_ls}) that arise in VarDA and introduce the terminology and notation that is used throughout the paper.
+The linear least-squares problems can be solved using methods based on the normal equations or an augmented system formulation; this is discussed in Section~\ref{Sec:SolveLinearizedProb}.
+Section~\ref{sec:primaldual} presents the generalized normal equations that arise in VarDA, and considers both the primal and the dual formulations.
 Section~\ref{Sec:preconditioning normal equations} looks at preconditioning the generalized normal equations.
-We discuss initial \textit{first-level} preconditioners and then the possibility of accelerating the convergence of the iterative solver further through the employment of a \textit{second-level} preconditioner.
+We discuss \textit{first-level} preconditioners and then the possibility of accelerating the convergence of the iterative solver further through the employment of a \textit{second-level} preconditioner.
 Preconditioning techniques for the augmented system formulation are presented in Section~\ref{Sec:time-parallel}.
 In Section~\ref{sec:Future challenges}, we highlight numerical linear algebra-related challenges that remain in the field of VarDA.
 Finally, some concluding remarks are made in Section~\ref{Sec:conclusions}.